forseti-security/forseti-security/docs/installing/INSTALLING-GCP.md

    * By default, the startup script will setup the environment to install the Forseti Security and run the tools every hour.

+### Enabling GSuite Google Groups collection
+To enable the collection of GSuite Google Groups collection for processing by `scanner` and `enforcer` first make sure you've completed the prerequisite steps of [creating a service account](/docs/common/SERVICE-ACCOUNT.md#create-a-service-account-for-inventorying-of-gsuite-google-groups) just for this functionality.

+Once completed you can update the following variables in your version of the `deploy-forseti.yaml`

+* **inventory-groups**: Set this to `true` to enable collection.
+* EMAIL\_ADDRESS\_OF\_A\_GSUITE\_SUPER\_ADMIN: Use of the Admin API requires delegation (impersonation).
+Enter an email address of a super-admin in the GSuite account.
+* EMAIL\_ADDRESS\_OF\_YOUR\_GROUPS\_SERVICE\_ACCOUNT: This is the email address of the service account you created just for inventorying GSuite Google Groups.
+* **groups-service-account-key-file**: This file tells the `inventory` tool where to look for the key file.
+This shouldn't be changed unless you have also changed the flag in `deployment-templates/py/forseti-instance.py`.

 ## Customize rules.yaml
 By default, the DM template has a rules.yaml that will allow service accounts on the organization and its children (e.g. projects) IAM policies.
 For more